briansu2004/MyPostgreSQL/README.md

 Note:

+- Mind the "Auto-Commit" setting!

-"Database tools" plugin is not free - uninstall / disable it!
+- "Database tools" plugin is not free - uninstall / disable it!

-This doc is good but didn't mention the plugin!
+- This doc is good but didn't mention the plugin!

 <https://www.jetbrains.com/help/idea/running-a-dbms-image.html#connect_to_psql>